pockerman/bitrl/examples/example_11/example_11.md

 to simulate robots and create environments for reinforcement learning agents.
 As such, knowing your way around Chrono is essential.
 However, Chrono is a relatively large library with many components and therefore not necessarily easy to grasp.
 In a series of examples, we will see main components of the library that _bitrl_ utilizes.

-You should have compiled Chrono with <a href="https://irrlicht.sourceforge.io/">Irrlicht</a> support.
+Note that you should have compiled Chrono with <a href="https://irrlicht.sourceforge.io/">Irrlicht</a> support in order to be able to run this example.

 The main interface for creating rigid bodies in Chrono is the <a href="https://api.projectchrono.org/9.0.0/classchrono_1_1_ch_body.html">ChBody</a>
 class.
 You can also find this <a href="https://api.projectchrono.org/9.0.0/rigid_bodies.html"> Rigid Bodies</a> helpful.